 “What are you doing here?”
 I squeal, hitting him on the arm.

 “Ow!
 I could ask you the same thing!
 What’s wrong?
 Why are you trying to escape?”
 I turn and point to the hill of man-eating scarabs rising out of the sand.
 Christian takes a few steps closer to it and I grab his arm.

 “No. Christian, don’t.”
 I don’t want the scarabs to eat him anymore than I want them to eat me.
-He turns to look at me, then back at hill, and begins to laugh.
+He turns to look at me, then back at the hill, and begins to laugh.

 What the hell is so funny?
 The world is about to end and you’re going hysterical on me.
 And trust me, I’m not Rachel Weisz and he’s hotter than Brendan Fraser, but still…

-“They’re turtles, Baby,” he says trying to pull me closer, but I’m not convinced.
+“They’re turtles, baby,” he says, trying to pull me closer, but I’m not convinced.

 “Come here.
 Come on, you may never get a chance to see this again.”
 He holds his hand out to me and I take it.
 I still think they’re man-eating scarabs, but I guess we’ll die together.
 I pull my wrap tightly around me as we walk closer to the moving pile of sand.
-We stop a few feet back and Christian begins to tell me why there are turtles buried in the damn sand.
+We stop a few feet away and Christian begins to tell me why there are turtles buried in the damn sand.

 “They’re sea turtles, Butterfly, baby sea turtles.
 There was a nest down there, and it hatched,” he says.

 “Well, how many nests are out here?”
 I say, watching the tiny creatures scamper towards the water.
 Christian shrugs.

 “I don’t know.
 There could be several, or that could be the only one.
 I’ve never seen one hatch before… besides on television or something.”
 I look up at him.